fkrull/docker-multi-python/README.md

+# DEPRECATED/REMOVED
+This repository is not being updated any more.
+The image was removed from Docker Hub as well.

 # Docker Image With Many Python Versions

 This is a Docker image that has many different Python versions pre-installed.
 The image is based on the [buildpack-deps image](https://hub.docker.com/_/buildpack-deps/).
 Python packages come from [the Deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).